-Night guards help prevent damage to the teeth and bone of the jaws, help with jaw pain, headaches, and even help people sleep better.
+Nightguards help prevent damage to the teeth and bone of the jaws, help with jaw pain, and headaches, and even help people sleep better.

 In this post, I cover everything you need to know about night guards, including a list of how to stop clenching your teeth, how medical conditions like sleep apnea can interfere with night guard usage and things you need to watch out for!

-Clenching teeth and night guards; Helpful or hinderance?
+Clenching teeth and night guards; Helpful or hindrance?

 While wearing the night guard, it opens the jaw 2-4 mm, thus preventing full engagement of the muscles in the jaw.
 By reducing the full engagement of the muscles, the body will have less urge to clench.
 However, if a night guard does not cover all of the teeth in the arch, more damage can occur.